 Editor’s Note:

-This report provides background and context on an ongoing debate around fuel pricing authority in Nigeria following subsidy removal.
+This report provides background and context on the ongoing debate around fuel pricing authority in Nigeria following subsidy removal.

 At the centre of one such dispute is the Independent Petroleum Marketers Association of Nigeria (IPMAN) and the Nigerian National Petroleum Company Limited (NNPCL).